kiqr/starter/README.md

 [![CI](https://github.com/kiqr/kiqr/actions/workflows/ci.yml/badge.svg)](https://github.com/kiqr/kiqr/actions/workflows/ci.yml)
 ![License](https://img.shields.io/github/license/kiqr/kiqr)

+> [!CAUTION]
+> This project is **currently under active development** and may undergo frequent refactoring, which could introduce breaking changes.
+It is not suitable for production use at this stage.
+>
+> When complete, this repository will serve as a monorepo containing multiple modules.
+The **starter kit will be accessible from a separate repository**.
+Please keep this in mind if you choose to explore or contribute to the codebase at this time.

-Turbocharge your SaaS journey with KIQR, your go-to Rails 7.1-based saas starter kit.
+Turbocharge your SaaS journey with KIQR, your go-to Rails 7.2-based saas starter kit.
 It's designed to let you dive right into the SaaS domain with minimal setup and maximum efficiency.
 Outfitted with Tailwind CSS, it brings a modern, responsive design to the table, including a dark mode that's easy on the eyes.

 <img src="https://kiqr.dev/screenshots/edit-profile.png">